|IC Markets Broker Features|

-- The FCA requires daily internal and external reconciliations to ensure the company keeps enough money in its client accounts to cover all client funds.
+- The CySEC requires daily internal and external reconciliations to ensure the company keeps enough money in its client accounts to cover all client funds.

 - If XM cannot pay back its client funds, clients can recover their account balances from the Financial Services Compensation Scheme (FSCS).